opencog/learn/run/README.md

 The scripts here are used to automate the operation of the language-learning pipeline.
 Currently, it consists of five or six steps:

-* Overall pipeline configuration files.
-Located in [0-config](0-config).
-These should be reviewed and edited to suit.

 * Artificial grammar generation.
 Automation scripts can be found in the [1-gen-dict](1-gen-dict) directory.
 This is required for calibration of the learning system.
-Just run `gen-corpus.sh` in this directory.
+Run `gen-dict.sh` and `gen-corpus.sh` in this directory.

 * For natural language learning, a text corpus is needed.
 Any sufficiently large collection of plain-text UTF-8 files will do.